fts-bulgaria/D365BC_BGLocalization/Sorce/New-Eng-Full/NewIndex-ENU-FULL.md

 -   **No Item Charges in Intrastat --** if checked, the system does not allow the additional cost to be included in the amounts for Intrastat transactions

+-   **Default Country / Region code** - specify the default receiving country code.
+The field is populated by default with the value of the **Shipping Country/Region Code** field from **Company Information**

 The system has built-in checks for filling in the Intrastat required fields when posting an EU document and the document includes an item.
 In